Boise Tire Removal

 The Bottom Line

-For a few passenger tires, dropping them off yourself at a tire shop or transfer station is cheapest—typically $3-8 per tire.
+For a few passenger tires, dropping them off yourself at a tire shop or transfer station is the cheapest route.
 For larger quantities, professional pickup makes more sense and the per-tire cost drops significantly.

 When getting quotes for pickup service, make sure you understand the total cost including disposal, minimums, and any extras.
 A complete quote prevents surprises.